azine/geoblocking-bundle/README.md

     enabled:              true 										# true|false : turn the whole bundle on/off
     lookup_adapter:       your.own.implementation.of.lookup.adapter	# id of the lookup-adapter you would like to use
 ```

-## Open Issues
-It's not really an issue for my usecase, but if you block access for example for US users, this also means, that search-engine-robots cannot crawl your site
-to index it.